mrcmina/Project-REDEFINE/LANDIS_inputs/readme.md

 This folder contains input files to run LANDIS-II with PnET-Succession in the Centre-du-Quebec landscape.

-The files are structured in folders and template files made to be run through in sequence with R in batch for different climate and management scenarios.
+The files are structured in subfolders according to the LANDIS extension.

+- ***REDEFINE_1***: Mina M, Messier C, Duveneck M, Fortin M‐J,  Aquilué N. 2020 Network analysis can guide resilience-based management in forest landscapes under global change. _Ecological Applications_
+- ***REDEFINE_2***: Mina M, Messier C, Duveneck M, Fortin M-J, Aquilué N. *submitted* Managing for the unexpected: building resilient forest land-3 scapes to cope with global change

 For any question or additional info please contact marco.mina[at]eurac.edu